What Is The Definition Of Consummate? Simply Explained

 We consummated the meeting.

 Meetings end.
-They adjourn.
+Worth adding: they adjourn.
 They wrap up.
-And they don't consummate — unless the meeting was a ceremony that created a binding union.
-(Board meetings approving a merger?
+But they don't consummate — unless the meeting was a ceremony that created a binding union.
+Practically speaking, (Board meetings approving a merger?
 The merger gets consummated.
-The meeting just happens The details matter here..
+The meeting just happens That's the part that actually makes a difference..

 Mistake 4: Pronouncing the adjective like the verb